marquisepiton/Puzzle-Game/README.md

-# Don't pick up the puzzle pieces, slide them
+# Don't pick up the puzzle pieces....slide them 🧩

 Using the react library, I create a webpage that hosts an interactive sliding puzzle.